-Obviously, I don't have patterns for these projects anymore.
-And some of them are pictures of my beginner projects, so you probably wouldn't want to follow the pattern anyways!
+And thanks to that dog, I don't have patterns for these projects anymore.
+Some of them are pictures of my beginner projects, so you probably wouldn't want to follow the pattern anyway.
 In an effort to turn these lost crocheted items into something other than lost time, I'm pulling out those photos to share with you.
 Some of them aren't so pretty, but they're from the days of crochet past.
 Let's get a look and a laugh at some!
 Since I've been working with plarn lately, it was a neat throwback to find today's photos.

 For the sake of my dignity, let me start with one of the projects I'm most proud of from my beginner days.
 I was in the middle of an obsession with plarn, I had recently mastered the triple crochet stitch, and I saw a bag using the front-post double crochet for the bottom edge.
 I set to learning the front-post stitch, and this bag was born.